 The reviewers agree to align their efforts on the specific goal of the meeting.
 The presenter is relieved.
 Crisis averted.

 As she looks up, she notices Reviewer #1 looking uncomfortable and shaking his head.
 She asks why.
 He says nothing.
 After she pries it out of him, he doesn’t like the color of the text.
 The reviewer is simply trying to help her make her material the best it can possibly be, all with great intentions.

 This is the dialogue occurring in the presenter’s mind at this point:

 “You have got to be kidding me.
 I shared this piece with all of them before we even came to this meeting and no one had an issue.
 Did they even look at it?
 I am the marketer in the room.
 I don’t go to their medical conferences and claim to be the expert on molecular structure.
-You know what they can do?
+Do you know what they can do?
 They can SHUT THE FONT UP!”

 Everyone who has attended these meetings understands they can get heated.
-However, creating a collaborative partnership between the presenters and review committee is critical for the company.
+However, creating a collaborative partnership between the presenters and the review committee is critical for the company.
 Everyone is on the same team.
-Is it worth getting so worked up over a comment about font?
+Is it worth getting so worked up over a comment about the font?
 Or, can it easily be changed so the meeting can progress?